 The group has toured Scotland, southern England, as well as giving performances in numerous UK festivals in London, Oxford, the South West and the Midlands.

 Recent news and coming up…

-The group have bid a fond farewell to their alto, Steph Seeney who has gone on to take up the role as Head of Singing for Bromley Music Service.
-Birmingham based mezzo-soprano, Suzie Purkis will replace her.
+Earlier in 2018, the group bid a fond farewell to their alto, Steph Seeney who has gone on to take up the role as Head of Singing for Bromley Music Service.
+Birmingham based mezzo-soprano, Suzie Purkis has replaced her.